West Overton, Pennsylvania: History

+Present day and museum

-West Overton Village was established in 1800 by German Mennonites from Bucks County, who were led by Henry Overholt.
-Today it operates as a museum complex and is an example of a 19th-century rural industrial village.
+Today the village operates as a museum complex and is an example of a 19th-century rural industrial village.
 It is the only pre-American Civil War village still intact in Pennsylvania.

 The museum has undergone a complete renovation and will focus on the Overholt industries of whiskey distillation, grist milling and coal and coke operations.
-The museum was scheduled to reopen for tours in August 2012 with the Overholt Homestead to reopen in June 2013.
+The museum was scheduled to reopen for tours in August 2012 with the Overholt Homestead reopening in June 2013.

+Beginning with the re-opening of Overton stock farm in 2012, the barn has become a wedding venue, working in partnership with Scottdale's Carson's Catering business.

+On April 21, 2020, a vehicle crashed into the former Abraham Overholt homestead, resulting in the vehicle's four occupants being life-lighted to a nearby hospital and damaging the exterior of the structure.
+The home was repaired shortly after the incident.

+In October 2020, West Overton Distilling returned to its original form when production of Monongahela rye whiskey at West Overton's Educational Distillery restarted.

 West Overton Historic District

 West Overton Historic District is a national historic district located at East Huntingdon Township, Westmoreland County, Pennsylvania.
 It encompasses 19 contributing buildings in the village of West Overton.
 They are a collection of mid-19th century buildings in a vernacular Greek Revival style.
 It includes the Christian S. Overholt Store and House, Abraham Overholt Homestead (1838), and Overholt Mill (1859).
-The springhouse of the Abraham Overholt Homestead is the birthplace of Henry Clay Frick (1849-1919).
+The springhouse of the Abraham Overholt Homestead is the birthplace of Henry Clay Frick (1849–1919).

 It was added to the National Register of Historic Places in 1985.